scottostler/conspirator/README.md

 # Conspirator

-Conspirator is a Dominion game engine implemented in TypeScript, including a HTML 5 front-end.
-Currently, the original set and Intrigue (save Masquerade) are implemented.
+Conspirator is a Dominion game engine implemented in TypeScript, including an HTML UI.
+Currently, the Base set and Intrigue are implemented.

 To get started: